Is Perfection Holding You Back?

 This is true for food and your body goals as well…

-Trying to making the “perfect” choices with food is dangerous.
+Trying to make the “perfect” choices with food is dangerous.
 You might think you must eat “healthy” food only.
 What tends to happen with that approach is you end up vilifying the sweets or treats you love.
-They get labeled as “bad” or “off limits” and then you try to avoid them at all costs.
+They get labeled as “bad” or “off-limits,” and then you try to avoid them at all costs.

 Allowing indulgences and figuring out what balance looks like for you is going to lessen the stress to be perfect with food.
 Then, you can focus on enjoying the tastes of your meals.
 You’ll be able to eat healthy foods you enjoy and the treats you consider special.

-It’s possible auditions are already on your mind, it’s possible you’ve even started planning for or filming your audition video.
-Those audition conversations have definitely started amongst my clients so I feel the weight of it all.
+It’s possible auditions are already on your mind; it’s possible you’ve even started planning for or filming your audition video.
+Those audition conversations have definitely started among my clients, so I feel the weight of it all.
 It’s a new year with even more unknowns than usual.

 Practice moving through the exercises that challenge you with grace and taking your missteps in stride.
 That way, when the pressure is on, you’ve ingrained a positive and productive response when you do make a mistake.

 The writer Margaret Atwood said, “If I waited for perfection, I would never write a word.”